nuxeo-sandbox/nuxeo-zip-utils/README.md

 # Support

-**These features are sand-boxed and not yet part of the Nuxeo Production platform.**
+**These features are not yet part of the Nuxeo Production platform.**

 These solutions are provided for inspiration and we encourage customers to use them as code samples and learning resources.